-On Figure figure 7, we represented the 100 summers of the EH simulation minus the seasonal summer mean of the CTRL simulation for the variables TPP, wind stress and wind stress curl in the coastal and central Arabian Sea (regions on Figure see Fig. 2a).
+30 stronger alongshore winds in the Oman upwelling with visible effects on the mixed layer depth (Fig. 6c,d).
+But this also brings the Ekman downwelling to the right of the jet axis closer to both Oman and Somalia coasts (Fig. 6e).
+Both factors (alongshore stress and offshore curl) contribute to a Somalia upwelling reduction, while the wind stress curl change seems to overwhelm the increased alongshore winds in the Oman region, leading to overall upwelling reduction and less nutrients even though the monsoon is more intense (Fig. 6b,f).
+On figure 7, we represented the 100 summers of the EH simulation minus the seasonal summer mean of the CTRL simulation for the variables TPP, wind stress and wind stress curl in the coastal Arabian Sea (see Fig. 2a).
 In the coastal area, even though wind stress is always higher in EH (y-axis), productivity is always lower in EH than in CTRL (Fig. 7a).
-This highlights the role of the wind stress curl that is always lower less positive in EH than in CTRL (x-axis): a smaller less positive wind stress curl is responsible for lower productivity levels in the coastal western Arabian Sea.
-The wind stress intensity also affects the intensity of the changes in TPP: the stronger the wind stress the smaller the change in TPP.
-Wind reduction of TPP.
+This highlights the role of the wind stress curl that is always less positive in EH than in CTRL (x-axis) : a less positive wind stress curl is responsible for

+5 lower productivity levels in the coastal western Arabian Sea.
+The wind stress intensity also affects the intensity of the changes in TPP: the stronger the wind stress the smaller the reduction of TPP.
 Increased wind stress can oppose the negative effect of reduced wind stress curl, but not overcome it as it is restricted very close to the coast (Fig. 6g).